purarue/glue/README.md

 To generate a password:

-`sudo htpasswd -c /etc/nginx/.htpasswd sean`
+`sudo htpasswd -c /etc/nginx/.htpasswd username`

 To protect the route: